microsoft/vscode-webview-ui-toolkit-samples/react/hello-world-cra/docs/extension-structure.md

 Finally, `extension.ts` is where all the logic for activating and deactiving the extension usually live.
 This is also the place where extension commands are registered.

-## `src-react` directory
+## `webview-ui` directory

-The `src-react` directory contains all of the React-based webview source code and can be thought of as containing the "frontend" code/logic for the extension webview.
+The `webview-ui` directory contains all of the React-based webview source code and can be thought of as containing the "frontend" code/logic for the extension webview.

 This directory is special because it contains a full-blown React application which was created using the TypeScript [Create React App](https://create-react-app.dev/) template.
-As a result, `src-react` contains its own `package.json`, `node_modules`, `tsconfig.json`, and so on, separate from the `hello-world` extension in the root directory.
+As a result, `webview-ui` contains its own `package.json`, `node_modules`, `tsconfig.json`, and so on, separate from the `hello-world` extension in the root directory.

 This strays a bit from other extension structures, in that you'll usually find the extension and webview dependencies, configurations, and source code more closely integrated or combined with each other.